tolerl1/cloud-resume-challenge/README.md

-My code for <a href="https://aws.amazon.com/developer/community/heroes/forrest-brazeal"/>Forrest Brazeal's</a> Cloud Resume <a href="https://cloudresumechallenge.dev/instructions/">Challenge</a>.
+Serverless resume website with view counter using AWS.
+Built to participate in <a href="https://aws.amazon.com/developer/community/heroes/forrest-brazeal"/>Forrest Brazeal's</a> Cloud Resume <a href="https://cloudresumechallenge.dev/instructions/">Challenge</a>.